barbacbd/nautical/docs/README.md

     `sys.setrecursionlimit(1500)`

+9. Add the html_theme by replacing/adding the line below to the configuration file:

+    `html_theme = "sphinx_rtd_theme"`

-9. You may also wish to change the documentation style.
+10. You may also wish to change the documentation style.
 The `index.rst` file provides a basic documentation setup.
 You may use the file or generate your own.

-10. Make the html page.
+11. Make the html page.

     `make html`

-11. Run the build with rinohtype
+12. Run the build with rinohtype

     `sphinx-build -b rinoh source _build/rinoh`

-12. You can find the html page inside of `example-docs/build/html/index.html`
+13. You can find the html page inside of `example-docs/build/html/index.html`

-13. You can find a pdf inside of `example-docs/_build/rinoh/{project}.pdf`
+14. You can find a pdf inside of `example-docs/_build/rinoh/{project}.pdf`

 *If your python > 3.7 the latex generator for rinoh will fail*